-You really have to remember that you are sliding the arms along the floor and you are trying to focus on good movement in that shoulder and shoulder blade.
-You are trying to reconnect your awareness of how your shoulder blades and your shoulders are moving.
-Because with the rotator cuff, it is working more and more as your arm moves further and further away from your body.
-We want to make sure that we have a really good movement in that shoulder and shoulder blade.
-We need to increase our awareness of that movement so that the muscles can work properly and fire properly.
+Remember that you are sliding the arms along the floor.
+Try to focus on good movement in that shoulder and shoulder blade.
+Try to increase your awareness of how your shoulder blades and your shoulders are moving.
+Make sure you have good movement in that shoulder and shoulder blade.
+The rotator cuff is working increasingly as your arm moves further and further away from your body.
+It would help if you increased your awareness of that movement so the muscles can work properly and fire properly.

-You will go through this for 5 to 10 repetitions.
-I will start off with 5 repetitions with slow and controlled movement.
-Try to stay relaxed in that upper trapezius and try to have that movement come from the shoulder joint and from the shoulder blades.
-Feel how the shoulder is working on keeping that upper trapezius relaxed and feel how those shoulder blades are moving throughout your shoulder movement.
-When you get to about shoulder height, you add that rotation in the shoulder just so your arm can end up clearing and moving your arm overhead.
-Give that exercise a go.
+Do 5 to 10 repetitions, starting with five repetitions in a slow and controlled movement.
+Try to stay relaxed in that upper trapezius and have that movement come from the shoulder joint and the shoulder blades.
+Feel how the shoulder is working to keep that upper trapezius relaxed.

 Rick Kaselj, MS